 KS1/KS2 PE Training From physically literate to physically educated

-A one day practical course that will help you plan and deliver an effective lower KS2 curriculum (Years 3 and 4), bridging the gap between a physical literacy approach at EYFS and KS1 and a sport specific approach in Years 5 and 6
+Practical session that will help you plan and deliver an effective lower KS2 curriculum (Years 3 and 4), bridging the gap between a physical literacy approach at EYFS and KS1 and a sport specific approach in Years 5 and 6

 Links and reduction in cost with key providers to support raising standards: